M. E. BRUNÉ INTERNATIONAL GUITAR COMPETITION: VIRTUAL & IN-PERSON

 Rules:

-Mandolinists ages 18-30 are asked to submit a live performance video of three pieces:
+Mandolinists ages 18-30 are asked to submit a live performance video of three pieces, to be announced later this summer.

 A Google form will be sent upon registration for video link uploads.
 Please have both hands visible and we encourage the use of a quality microphone.
 Please announce your name and the pieces you will perform.
 No cuts between pieces are permitted, and please do not edit your performance.
 Contact Ekaterina Skliar at skliar.music@gmail.com with questions.